dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 screen size.
 The next **notcurses_render(3)** call will function as expected across the new screen geometry.

+## The hardware cursor

+Most terminals provide a cursor, a visual indicator of where output will next be placed.
+There is usually (but not always) some degree of control over what glyph forms this cursor, and whether it e.g. blinks.

+By default, Notcurses disables this cursor in rendered mode.
+It can be turned back on with **notcurses_enable_cursor**, which has immediate effect (there is no need to call **notcurses_render(3)**.
+If already visible, this function updates the location.
+Each time the physical screen is updated, Notcurses will disable the cursor, write the update, move the cursor back to this location, and finally make the cursor visible. **notcurses_cursor_yx** retrieves the location of the cursor, whether visible or not. **notcurses_disable_cursor** hides the cursor.

+You generally shouldn't need to touch the terminal cursor.
+It's only really relevant with echoed user input, and you don't want echoed user input in rendered mode (instead, read the input, and write it to a plane yourself).
+A subprocess can be streamed to a plane with an **ncsubproc**, etc.

 # RETURN VALUES

 **NULL** is returned on failure.
 Otherwise, the return value points at a valid